Hi there! My name is Hongjun Wu (吴泓骏), a technical artist from Zhuhai, China. Thanks for stopping by!

 FIRST Robotics Competition Team 4415

-Throughout the years, I transitioned from a CAD designer to the lead of the CNC department, and finally became the captain.
-We competed in regional competitions in Los Angeles, Orange County, Las Vegas, and Central Valley.
+We competed in annual regional competitions in Los Angeles, Orange County, Las Vegas, and Central Valley.

-The training in leadership, industrial design, and manufacturing from all of my mentors, Dalbert Brandon, Paul Devries, Ginger Devries, Carol DeBoer, Rob Dominik, Jim Dekker, Don Long, William Furlong, Charles Aardema, Kyle Fleming, Kyle J. Dominguez, Mark Edlin, Jerry Stratton, Dan Rupprecht, Paul Schroeder, David Fieldhouse, Tesfa Ghebreyesus, and Febien Ghebreyesus paved the road for my studies in college.
+I was mentored by Dalbert Brandon, Paul Devries, Ginger Devries, Carol DeBoer, Rob Dominik, Jim Dekker, Don Long, William Furlong, Charles Aardema, Kyle Fleming, Kyle J. Dominguez, Mark Edlin, Jerry Stratton, Dan Rupprecht, Paul Schroeder, David Fieldhouse, Tesfa Ghebreyesus, and Febien Ghebreyesus.

 Photo of all the robots I built for team 4415 in FIRST Robotics Competition from 2014-2017.